idlerun/album-scan/README.md

 An OpenCV window will open.

+1. Red rectangles will outline each automatically detected crop.
+If these are already correct, skip to 8
+2. Press `backspace` to remove any incorrect automatic crops (or edit the python script to make it detect better for your thresholds)
-- Click each of the 4 corners of the photo to place a marker there
+3. Click each of the 4 corners of the photo to place a marker there
-- On the last corner, hold down the mouse to visualize the cropping rectangle
+4. On the last corner, hold down the mouse to visualize the cropping rectangle
-- The rectangle will be the smallest possible rectangle which contains all of the points (your markers might not be perfectly at the corners, but they will be contained)
+5. The rectangle will be the smallest possible rectangle which contains all of the points (your markers might not be perfectly at the corners, but they will be contained)
-- When the photo is ready, press `spacebar` to finalize that photo
+6. When the photo is ready, press `spacebar` to finalize that photo
-- Repeat on the next photo until all are set
+7. Repeat 3-6 on the next photo until all are set
-- When all photos are ready.
+8. When all photos are ready.
 Press `enter` to save the photos to disk and load the next photo

 Other controls: